-HISTORIC PROPERTY - TBDA district, site, building, structure, or object significant in American history, architecture, engineering, archeology, or culture at the national, state, or local level.
+HISTORIC PROPERTY - A district, site, building, structure, or object significant in American history, architecture, engineering, archeology, or culture at the national, state, or local level.

-HOME OCCUPATION - Also known as a home-based business, an accessory use of an owner-occupied dwelling unit for gainful employment which is clearly incidental and subordinate to the use of the dwelling unit as a residence ; is carried on solely within the main dwelling, and does not alter or change the exterior character or appearances of the dwelling, and is created and operated by the owner-occupant with no more than one outside employee.
+HOME OCCUPATION - Also known as a home-based business, an accessory use of an owner-occupied dwelling unit for gainful employment which is clearly incidental and subordinate to the use of the dwelling unit as a residence and is created and operated by the owner-occupant with no more than one outside employee.